✦ Smart money. Smart travel. · Subscribe to The Weekly Edit →

 Both cards earn Ultimate Rewards points, but the earning rates differ:

 A few things stand out here.
-The Reserve earns 3x on all travel vs. the Preferred's 2x — a meaningful difference if you spend heavily on flights, hotels, and ground transportation.
-The Lyft multiplier is exceptional on both cards but especially strong on the Reserve.
+The Reserve earns 4x on flights and hotels booked direct versus the Preferred's 2x — a meaningful difference if you spend heavily on those categories.
+Book through Chase Travel and that jumps to 8x on the Reserve versus 5x on the Preferred.

-The Preferred has an edge on streaming and online grocery, which matters if those are significant spending categories for you.
+Both cards now earn identical 5x on Lyft rides, so that's no longer a differentiator.
+The Preferred retains an edge on streaming and online grocery, which matters if those are significant spending categories for you.
 For a traveler whose biggest monthly expenses are flights, hotels, and restaurants, the Reserve wins the earning battle cleanly.

 It's also worth noting: if you have a Chase Freedom Unlimited or Chase Freedom Flex in your wallet alongside either Sapphire card, you can pool all your points together and unlock the higher redemption rates.
 This "Chase trifecta" approach is how serious points collectors maximize every dollar.